 A good place to ask questions in English: Any English-language bookstore.
-We used to rely on the Red Wheelbarrow on the rue St-Paul, but alas, it has closed.
-However, W.H.
-Smith and Galignani on the rue du Rivoli and Shakespeare and Company near Notre-Dame are still going strong.
+We are delighted to report that The Red Wheelbarrow bookshop, run by a fellow Canadian, has reopened on the Left Bank (it used to be in the Marais and we were very sad when it closed some years ago).
+Meanwhile, Smith & Son (formerly W.H.
+Smith) and Galignani on the rue du Rivoli and Shakespeare and Company near Notre-Dame are still going strong.

-How to buy Métro tickets: You can get “un carnet de billets” at a self-serve machine in any Metro station (instructions in English are available).
+How to buy Métro tickets: You can get “un carnet” at a self-serve machine in any Metro station (instructions in English are available).
 This means 10 tickets, good on Métro, buses, and trams inside Paris (to go farther afield, such as Versailles, you’ll need a different ticket).
 You can use them for a journey of Métro-plus-bus, as they are valid for an hour or so once they’ve been stamped.
-Otherwise, the Navigo card is available as a weekly pass (good from Monday to Monday only, though).
+Otherwise, the Navigo card is available as a weekly pass (good from Monday to Monday only, though, or by calendar month).
 You’ll need a photo for this, but as anyone who has seen Amélie knows, there are photo booths in most large Metro stations and train stations.

 How to see Paris by bus: No need to sign up for one of those monster tour buses.
 Take one of your Metro tickets and hop on the regular No. 69 bus.
 It travels between the Champs de Mars near the Eiffel Tower on the Left Bank and the Père Lachaise cemetery on the Right, crossing the river and passing Les Invalides, the Musée d’Orsay, the Louvre, the Place de Vosges, the Place de la Bastille, and the trendy area of the Faubourg St-Antoine.
 Buses have an automatic system that calls out the stops, so you will know what is what.
 Best deal in town.